Fel-Hammer/devourer-sims/README.md

 ## Contributing

-PRs welcome if you beat one of these numbers with the same kind of build (melee builds keep The Hunt, ranged builds skip it).
-Include the hash and a Raidbots report at target_error 0.05.
+PRs welcome!
+If you beat one of these numbers include the profile changes and a Raidbots report at target_error 0.05.